Solo Exhibition - Cultivator at Bray Grove Farm

 Cultivator is pleased to present Emotional Memory of Scampering, a solo exhibition by artist, Marzena Ziejka at Bray Grove Farm.

 Marzena Ziejka creates an installation of process, nostalgia, and hope.
-She considers the placement of each individual blade of straw, slowly amassing her sculpture in a meditative homage to her agricultural roots and the passage of time.
+She considers the placement of each individual blade of native prairie grass, slowly amassing her sculpture in a meditative homage to her agricultural roots and the passage of time.
 The installation creates a peaceful environment, reminiscent of Ziejka's childhood and her carefree runs through the fields, free of life's burdens and open to enchantment.

 How such a delicate thing as a straw can withstand the great force of wind and various weather?
 How is it possible it can bear a bird that is heavier than itself without breaking?

 I consciously seek a place in my mind that would serve me like an oasis.
 That would calm my racing thoughts of daily demands, tasks, aspirations, and fears.
 That would save me from the illusion of necessity to perform and deliver in accordance with my recollections of society and culture I live in.
 That would reveal in front of my eyes what is truly important and how to get there, how to find it and how to follow it.